 , the villain can't understand why the hero insists on arresting him after

 .
-We said
+I said

-we were grateful, didn't we?!
+I was grateful, didn't I?!
 The least

-he could do is let us go!
+he could do is let me go!

 Compare Worrying for the Wrong Reason

 , where one character expresses some concern about a situation and another corrects them with a new concern.

 , where the author has a similar bias in favour of the protagonist.
 When a usually-good character is morally self-centered and it goes unnoticed, Moral Dissonance